-This package and the next two (Expect and DejaGNU) are installed to support running the test suites for GCC and Binutils.
-Installing three packages for testing purposes may seem excessive, but it is very reassuring, if not essential, to know that the most important tools are working properly.
+This package and the next three (Expect, DejaGNU, and Check) are installed to support running the test suites for GCC and Binutils and other packages.
+Installing four packages for testing purposes may seem excessive, but it is very reassuring, if not essential, to know that the most important tools are working properly.
 Even if the test suites are not run in this chapter (they are not mandatory), these packages are required to run the test suites in Chapter 6.